NEW Quality Standards for Corneal Services - 28 November 2014

 A simple and inexpensive way of measuring the quality of a clinical service is to use a self-assessment questionnaire.
 Self-declarations form an important part of reviews of healthcare organisations by regulatory bodies and honest self-appraisal is incentivised by the possibility that responses may be verified by external inspection.

-The College's Quality Standards Group has updated its suite of simple self-assessment tools (original suite published July 2011) for the following clinical services: cataract, glaucoma, diabetic retinopathy (England, Wales and Northern Ireland), diabetic retinopathy (Scotland), age-related macular degeneration (AMD), vitreoretinal surgery, oculoplastics, and for paediatric services.
+The College's Quality Standards Group has updated its suite of simple self-assessment tools (original suite published July 2011) for the following clinical services: cataract, glaucoma, diabetic retinopathy (England, Wales and Northern Ireland), diabetic retinopathy (Scotland), age-related macular degeneration (AMD), vitreoretinal surgery, oculoplastics, paediatric services, and for patients with learning disabilities.
 They do not attempt to assess every aspect of the service in detail, but focus on areas where problems are likely to show where the service is under stress.
 Very few clinical services will achieve a perfect score, so the questionnaires can be used as quality improvement tools.

 The documents will be reviewed in 2015 and the Group would be grateful for feedback on the documents to help inform the review.
 Specifically we would like information on how the documents are used, how the questions are interpreted and how easy it is to get the information to complete the questionnaire.
 To that end we have produced a short feedback form which we would as you to complete and return to Beth Barnes at the College.
 There is no intention to compare the results of the questionnaires or units but we wish to validate the questionnaires as a tool for improving quality of clinical care.